The History of NorthLight Studios

 Wendy Whitson and her husband, John Davis, purchased the building in April of 2011.
 Upon researching they discovered it was originally a tannery (salt-curing) facility, circa 1904.
 The upstairs space was the office, and has the original tile floor, moldings, doors, and even some painted graphics on a brick wall.
 The street level was the actual tannery, and hides were loaded directly into rail cars from the rear of the building.

-The artists keep open hours during the week and on Saturdays, so please stop in.
+The artists keep open hours during the week and on Saturdays, please stop in.
 Holiday hours are posted on this site and on our Facebook and Google Business pages.

-Many artists in the River Arts District open the doors to their studios.
-So please come, visit the artists, and have lunch or a beverage at 12 Bones (M-F), Ultra Coffee Bar, All Souls Pizza, White Duck Taco Shop, Nourish & Flourish, Penny Cup Coffee or Fresh West.
-It makes for a wonderful outing!
+So please come, visit the artists, and have a meal or a beverage at some of the many delicious offerings in the RAD: 12 Bones (M-F), Ultra Coffee Bar, All Souls Pizza, White Duck Taco Shop, Nourish & Flourish, Broth Lab, RosaBees, Smoky Park Supper Club, Wedge Brewery (2 locations), Bottle Riot Wine Bar (formerly District Wine Bar), Penny Cup Coffee or Fresh West.
+And just across the river is New Belgium Brewery - for tours and / or a visit to their Liquid Center.